LIFE FOR WOMEN IN THE 20TH CENTURY

 In the mid 20th century most married women did not work outside the home (except in wartime).
 However, in the 1950s and 1960s, it became much more common for them to do so - at least part-time.
 New technology in the home made it easier for women to do paid work.
-Before the 20th century housework was so time consuming married women did not have time to work.
-Manufacturing became less important and service industries grew creating more opportunities for women.
+Before the 20th-century housework was so time-consuming married women did not have time to work.
+At the same time, the economy changed.
+Manufacturing became less important and service industries grew to create more opportunities for women.

 In 1921 Dr Marie Stopes opened the first birth control clinic in England.
 Contraceptive pills became available in Britain in 1961.